techbrett/OfficeDocs-SkypeForBusiness/Teams/join-verification-check.md

 **APPLIES TO:** ✔️Meetings ✔️Webinars ✖️Town halls

 For a seamless experience, it's important to manage how anonymous participants join meetings and webinars in your org.
-Anonymous participants include users who join a Teams meeting without signing in, via the Teams web app, Azure Communication Services (ACS) platform, or through external meeting platforms.
+Anonymous participants include users who join a Teams meeting without signing in, via the Teams web app, or through external meeting platforms.

 If your organizers allow anonymous users to bypass the lobby, web bots might join and disrupt their meetings and webinars.
 As an admin, you can require human verification checks for anonymous users to join meetings in your org.
 Requiring a CAPTCHA challenge can prevent unwanted web-based bots from joining, recording, and causing disturbances in meetings and webinars.